mrocklin/blog/_posts/work/2013-01-17-LogPy-Facts-Relations.md

     CO,WY,NE,KS,OK,NM,AZ,UT
     ...

 Each line says that the first element is adjacent to the following ones.
-So for example Alaska (AK) is adjacent to no states and California (CA) is adjacent to Oregon (Or), Nevada (NV) and Arizona (AZ).
-We can parse this file and assert the relevant facts with fairly standard Python code o
+So for example Alaska (AK) is adjacent to no states and California (CA) is adjacent to Oregon (OR), Nevada (NV) and Arizona (AZ).
+We can parse this file and assert the relevant facts with fairly standard Python code

 {% highlight python %}
 f = open('examples/data/adjacent-states.txt')  # lines like 'CA,OR,NV,AZ'
-adjlist = [line.strip().split(',') for line in f]
+adjlist = [line.strip().split(',') for line in f] f.close()

 for L in adjlist:                   # ['CA', 'OR', 'NV', 'AZ']
     head, tail = L[0], L[1:]        # 'CA', ['OR', 'NV', 'AZ']